DataJuggler/Blazor.Excelerate/README.md

 so try and name your fields something descriptive if possible.
 Some testing has been done, but since this is new code and not many spreadhsheets have been tested, it will take some time to perfect this.

+# Current Development
+I am building an old files deleter, not sure of the name yet, because I need one for PixelDatabase.Net and this site, and my work needs this also for file clean up.

+# Known Issues:
+The only known issue now is the Generate Class button seems to need to be clicked on the right side of the button.
+Making the drop down for the ComboBox further to the right might fix it, or set the ZIndex on the button to a higher value.
+Will work on this next time I do an update.

+# Version History:

+New Update 10.24.2021: I fixed the combo box issue by adding a ZIndex to the ComboBox.